Configuring Employee Images

 Frequently Asked Questions

 Q: Can I use images from Google Drive?
 A: Yes!
-See the Using Google Drive Images section for step-by-step instructions on how to share Google Drive images publicly and use them in your org charts.
+See the Using Google Drive Images section for two options:

 Q: What happens if an image URL is broken?
 A: A placeholder icon is shown instead of the image.
 The chart continues to display normally.
 You can fix the URL in your Google Sheets and click the refresh button on the chart to reload the images.